 No one goes hungry at Lake Tenkiller, where lakeside dining is a popular summer pursuit.
 Clearwater Café at Pine Cove Marina is a premier dining spot on the water.
 The restaurant’s patio boasts umbrellas for shade and twinkle lights for when the sun goes down.
 Mouthwatering steaks and fresh seafood are just a couple of the options at Clearwater.

 With 105,500 surface acres and 600 miles of stunning shoreline, Eufaula is Oklahoma’s largest lake and proves to be the perfect setting for swimming, boating, fishing and waterfront camping.
 The water is the star in Eufaula, where sandy beaches are prime spots for swimming and area marinas rent all types of watercrafts.
 Cut through the expansive lake on a tube behind a speed boat or go at a slower pace on a pontoon.
-The lake is capped on the north and south sides by Lake Eufaula State Park and Arrowhead State Park, each boasting plenty of fun in the water and on the shore.
+The lake is capped on the north and south sides by Lake Eufaula State Park and the Arrowhead at Lake Eufaula State Park, each boasting plenty of fun in the water and on the shore.